SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 SCOPE 3 – NET CHANGE IN FORESTS OF OUR SOURCING REGIONS

 The intention of accounting for carbon from non-owned forests where we source fiber is to bring the sourcing region flux into our Scope 3 GHG inventory.
 In doing so, this aggregates the net effect of activities including harvest, natural mortality, fire, and economic investment in forest management.
-The proportion of the regional carbon flux attributed to a mill should be equal to the proportion of the total regional external harvest that a mill consumes.
+The amount (expressed as a percentage) of the regional carbon flux attributed to a mill should be equal to the amount (also expressed as a percentage) of the logs harvested in the geographic sourcing region from non-owned forests that the mill consumes.

 For carbon accounting purposes, we consider the sourcing region for a mill to be the state in which the mill is located.
 We calculate the statewide net flux in above ground carbon using both a U.S. Department of Agriculture (USDA) GHG Emission Report and a pre-release beta version of the American Forest Foundation (AFF) Carbon tool provided by The National Council for Air and Stream Improvement, Inc. (NCASI).3,4 We use the estimated overall harvest in the state and calculate the land-based carbon flux associated with those harvests.
 We then determine our sourcing from the harvest in the state through our wood products facility usage data and establish our allocation of the land-based carbon flux associated with those harvests.

-In 2023, we owned and operated wood products facilities in 4 states: Idaho, Arkansas, Minnesota, and Michigan.
-Arkansas, Minnesota, and Michigan forests were a net sink of carbon which is shown by a negative value in the chart below, while Idaho forests were a net source, which is shown by a positive value in the chart below.
-Our calculated combined contribution to the net change for these states was an atmospheric removal of carbon equal to approximately 0.9 million metric tons of CO2e.
+In 2024, we owned and operated wood products facilities in 4 states: Idaho, Arkansas, Minnesota, and Michigan.
+Arkansas, Minnesota, and Michigan forests were a net sink of carbon, which is shown by a negative value in the chart below, while Idaho forests were a net source, which is shown by a positive value in the chart below.
+Our calculated combined contribution to the net change for these states was an atmospheric removal of carbon equal to approximately 1 million metric tons of CO2e.

 Idaho forests have become a source of carbon emissions primarily because of declining forest carbon storage on public forest lands resulting from slow growing older stands of trees and tree mortality from insects, disease, and fire in unmanaged stands.
 The carbon stored in wood products from harvested trees is not included in the state sink / source calculations.